Behavioral Health Network Inc My Sisters House

 Behavioral Health Network Inc My Sisters House - Springfield, MA

 Behavioral Health Network Inc My Sisters House is an addiction treatment facility situated at 89 Belmont Avenue in the 01108 zip code in Springfield, MA.
 It specializes in [4OpioidMedicationsUsedInTreatment].
-Some of the treatment approaches used by Behavioral Health Network Inc My Sisters House include substance use counseling approach, anger management and trauma counseling.
-Behavioral Health Network Inc My Sisters House provides long-term residential treatment and residential treatment.
-It also provides co-occurring mental health and drug abuse disorders, transitional / halfway / sober living and substance use treatment.
+Some of the treatment approaches used by Behavioral Health Network Inc My Sisters House include 12-step rehab, motivational incentives and relapse prevention.
+Behavioral Health Network Inc My Sisters House provides residential treatment and long-term residential treatment.
+It also provides substance use treatment, co-occurring mental health and drug abuse disorders and transitional / halfway / sober living.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 89 Belmont Avenue, Springfield, MA 01108